RootStudio/Perch-Locator/README.md

 The app operates on a queue system to prevent Google blocking API requests and performance issues therefore setting up the scheduled tasks in Perch is essential.

-A Google API key (Geocoding must be enabled) can be used to increase the number of calls that can be made.
+<strike>A Google API key (Geocoding must be enabled) can be used to increase the number of calls that can be made.</strike>

+**Update:** As of June 22nd, Google now requires that all mapping requests be made using an API Key.
+You can set an API Key in the settings panel of Perch.

 ## Page Functions
 ### jw\_locator\_get\_custom